 Know The Latest Weather Check the weather before entering the woods and be aware of weather conditions at all times — if weather worsens, head out of the woods.

 ** Central Adirondacks Lower Elevation Weather Friday: Morning showers, high near 37.
 Breezy, gusts to 40 mph.
 Friday Night: Chance of snow.
 Cloudy, low around 13.
 Saturday: Cloudy, with a high near 29.
 Sunday: Sunny, with a high near 34.

 The National Weather Service provides a weather forecast for elevations above 3000 feet and spot forecasts for the summits of a handful of the highest peaks in Clinton, Essex and Franklin counties.
 [LINK]

-Hunting Seasons Fall hunting seasons for small game, waterfowl and big game have begun or will begin shortly.
-Hikers should be aware that they may meet hunters bearing firearms or archery equipment while hiking on trails.
+Hunting Seasons Nearly all hunting seasons are now closed with the exception of late snow goose, crow and coyote.
+Hikers should be aware that they may meet hunters bearing firearms while hiking on trails.
 Recognize that these are fellow outdoor recreationists with the legal right to hunt on Forest Preserve lands.
 Hunting accidents involving non-hunters are extremely rare.
 Hikers may want to wear bright colors as an extra precaution.

 ADIRONDACK LOCAL BACKCOUNTRY CONDITIONS